Teso people: Migration

-It's believed there were two waves of migration.
+It is believed there were two waves of migration.
 The first migration brought them to present day northeastern Uganda and western Kenya and was largely gradual and peaceful.
 The legendary hero Oduk and his wife Among'in supposedly helped the Iteso in this second migration to modern day Busia County circa 1500 AD, and by the 19th century, they controlled a vast swathe of territory.
 Their aggressive expansion drew them into conflicts with other already present ethnic groups.
 Oduk is credited with militarily organizing the Iteso and helping them defeat their rivals.
 However, their gains were reversed as neighboring ethnic groups allied with the British defeated them.
 Much of traditional Iteso culture and organization was lost when they were conquered by the Ganda people in the 19th century; the language of the northern Ateso is markedly influenced by Luganda due to this conquest.
 In contrast, southern Ateso has been influenced by the Turkana language.